What is Voter Suppression?

 WHO ARE THE TARGETS OF VOTER SUPPRESSION?

-All people of color are disproportionately affected by voter suppression in comparison to white voters.
-And, regardless of ethnicity, voter suppression also impacts the elderly, students, trans women, married women, and low-income or homeless voters.
-And the one thing that most of these voters have in common is that they statistically vote for Democrats
+People of color are disproportionately affected by voter suppression in comparison to white voters.
+Regardless of ethnicity, voter suppression also impacts the elderly, students, trans women, married women, and low-income or homeless voters.
+And the one thing that most of these voters have in common is that they statistically vote for Democrats.

 WHO DOES VOTER SUPPRESSION BENEFIT?

 In almost all cases, the people that benefit from voter suppression tactics are Republican lawmakers.

 Voter suppression laws are introduced by Republican state and federal lawmakers.
 They are passed in Republican-controlled of state and federal legislatures.
 And they are signed into law by Republican governors and Presidents.

 The majority of the country supports the policies of the Democratic party.
 And when Democrats turn out at the polls, Democrats tend to win.